 You know your child best, so trust your judgment about what’s age appropriate.
 Do be wary of perpetuating stereotypes; many assume mental health is to blame, but that cause ranks fourth after lack of affordable housing, unemployment, and poverty (source).
 Certainly by the tween years, most kids can understand these concepts.
-If analogies help your kids understand better, by about the fourth grade, many have learned about the Great Depression of the United States, and therefore understand some of its causes and ramifications.
+If analogies help your kids understand better, by about age 10, many have learned about the Great Depression of the United States and similar circumstances elsewhere, and therefore understand some of its causes and ramifications.
 Without fear mongering, you can make the analogy that something similar can happen to people on a personal level, regardless of the cause.
 Moreover, older kids might have a better understanding of what it means to have affordable housing, particularly if they’ve been present during any financial discussions within their own homes.

 I’d also urge you to help older kids “own” their understanding of homelessness.
 In school or otherwise, there are plenty of opportunities to do projects that deepen their knowledge of the subject.
 I can vouch for that personally; never had I been so passionate about organ donation until I did a project about it for a class.
 My own research was enlightening and shaped my mindset about it for life.
 Similarly, studying chronic homelessness, social services or health services, or even just the number of people experiencing homelessness, can drive curiosity for our children.
 Curiosity can drive knowledge, and knowledge can drive change.